jshimkoski/component-library/docs/COMPONENT_DOCUMENTATION_TEMPLATE.md

    - Any important conceptual information

 2. **Basic Usage**
-   - Simple example showing the component with minimal props
+   - Simple code snippet showing the component with minimal props
-   - Code snippet matching the example

 3. **Props**
    - Table with columns for: